-To complete the whole toolkit, you'll need at least 3 hours, which will allow at least 15 minutes per card, 15 mins introduction and 15 to agree actions and conclude.
-It's best that you use the toolkit at a half day PCC Away Day.
-If this isn't possible, you can work through the Toolkit four consecutive shorter sessions of 1 hour, or you may initially just want to focus on one or two of the cards
+To complete the toolkit online using video conferencing, you'll need at least 4 hours, which will allow 20 minutes per card, 15 mins introduction and 15 to agree actions and conclude, and ample time for screen breaks and technology hiccups.
+We suggest you use the toolkit at a half day virtual PCC Away Day, although you could use it at four consecutive shorter sessions of 45 minutes, or spend a whole year as a PCC looking at each card over 8 meetings.